ASEAN (Association of South East Asian Nations)

 ASEM (Asia-Europe Meeting)

 ASEM is a process based on the idea of partnership between European and Asian countries.
-Established in 1996 in Bangkok, participants are the 28 EU member states and the European Commission, Switzerland, Norway, the 10 ASEAN member states and the ASEAN secretariat as well as China, Japan, South Korea, India, Pakistan, Mongolia and since 2012 Russia, Australia and New Zealand.
-ASEM offers a framework for political, economic, and cultural cooperation.
+Established in 1996 in Bangkok, participants are the EU, the 28 EU member states plus Switzerland and Norway, the 10 ASEAN member states and the ASEAN secretariat, Australia, Bangladesh, Brunei, China, India, Japan, Kazakhstan, the Republic of Korea, Mongolia, Myanmar, New Zealand, Pakistan, and Russia.
+ASEM offers a framework for political, economic, and cultural exchange.
 Global issues such as environment and climate, energy, non-proliferation, migration, human rights, counter-terrorism as well as economic and financial cooperation are discussed.
+In 2016, the ASEM process celebrated its 20th anniversary.
+On this occasion the 1st of March was declared the annual “Asia meets Europe/Europe meets Asia Day”.

 ASEF (Asia-Europe Foundation)